At the Edges of the West

 East of Eden,

-Home of the unforgiven sons.
+Home of the hardworking forgiven sons.

 Valle de Salinas: